 Nurses are meticulous people.
-Requirements throughout their careers, mean nurses are continually updating their education and competencies.
-These traits, in concert with their dedication, reliability, and professional experience inside the healthcare industry, make nurses on target to function as a legal nurse consultant.
+Requirements throughout their careers mean nurses are continually updating their education and competencies.
+In concert with their dedication, reliability, and professional experience inside the healthcare industry, these traits make nurses on target to function as a legal nurse consultant.

 Nurses are always advocating for safe and ethical health care practices.
-Legal nurse consulting is considered a specialty field of nursing by the American Nursing Association, not a legal specialty.
+Legal nurse consulting is considered a specialty nursing field by the American Nursing Association, not a legal specialty.
 Legal Nurse Consultants (LNCs) work as behind the scenes consultants, fact witnesses, and testifying experts.
 We provide professional reports after comprehensive reviews of medical records.
 LNCs look for any deviations from the Standards of Care (SOC) or evidence of tampering in a chart.
 We work with defense or plaintiff attorneys.
 Some LNCs work in-house with legal firms.
 Other LNCs are self-employed and work independently with many clients.
-Additional roles that LNCs perform include medical research, participating in independent medical exams (IMEs), assisting with depositions, and helping to develop interrogatories.
+Additional roles that LNCs perform include medical research, participating in independent medical exams (IMEs), assisting with depositions, and developing interrogatories.
 We work with insurance companies and health care organizations.
 In health care organizations, LNCs frequently work in risk management.
-Some LNCs also pursue certificates of Sexual Assault Nurse Examiners (SANEs) or Nurse Life Care Planners (LCPs).
+Some LNCs also pursue Sexual Assault Nurse Examiners (SANEs) certificates or Nurse Life Care Planners (LCPs).
 They may serve in criminal settings as well.

 Areas of Practice

 LNCs work in all areas of litigation involving medical records.
 These areas can include personal injury, nursing home abuse, nursing malpractice, criminal (sexual assault, Medicare fraud, etc.), worker’s compensation and workplace injury, product liability, mass tort, pharmaceutical, toxic tort, elder care, Medicare set-aside, and more.
 We also work in health care facilities doing quality reviews to ensure compliance with state and federal regulations.
 LNCs instruct organizations, nurses, and health care professionals on practice issues related to legal and ethical matters.
 We work with patient safety organizations, as well.
-LNCs can assist the risk managers in evaluating or creating policies to minimize exposures to liability.
-We assist legal teams with the investigation of cases by developing visual charts or infographics, and materials for use in depositions and trials.
+LNCs can assist risk managers in evaluating or creating policies to minimize liability exposures.
+We assist legal teams with investigating cases by developing visual charts or infographics and materials for use in depositions and trials.
 Nurses can best perform interviews and obtain desired facts from those who attorneys represent.
 Attending depositions, trials, review panels, arbitrations, and mediation hearings are all facets of the LNC specialty.
 Forensics is another area in which some LNCs are involved.

-You can also email our WVUOV-AALNC Chapter and we will help with any questions you may have.
+You can also email our WVUOV-AALNC Chapter at firstname.lastname@example.org, and we will help with any questions you may have.

 If you are a member of AALNC and would like to join a Chapter, please consider WVUOV-AALNC.
 We are an online Chapter with members all across the country.
 This is great for networking, finding subcontractors, or working as a subcontractor for someone.

 Our Chapter has nurses from a variety of specialty areas.
-If you are looking for a Legal Nurse Consultant, please contact us at firstname.lastname@example.org.
+If you are looking for a Legal Nurse Consultant, please contact us at email@example.com.
 We also have a list of CVs in our expert section of this website.
-We are available to assist you with cases or provide more information about the ways that nurses can benefit you.
+We are available to assist you with cases or provide more information about how nurses can benefit you.

 What is a Legal Nurse Consultant?

 Legal nurse consulting is the analysis and evaluation of facts and testimony and the rendering of informed opinions related to the delivery of nursing and other healthcare services and outcomes, and the nature and cause of injuries.
-The legal nurse consultant is a licensed registered nurse who performs a critical analysis of clinically related issues in a variety of settings in the legal arena.
-The nurse expert, with a strong educational and experiential foundation, is qualified to assess adherence to standards and guidelines of practice as applied to nursing practice.
+The legal nurse consultant is a licensed registered nurse who performs a critical analysis of clinically related issues in various legal contexts.
+With a strong educational and experiential foundation, the nurse expert is qualified to assess adherence to standards and practice guidelines as applied to nursing practice.